-Like I said, most introverts have nothing against talking with other people — we’re just not always mentally ready for the conversation.
-Interacting with others requires a certain mood and being “charged up” with energy; it means leaving our favorite place — the internal dialogue in our minds.
+Like I said, most introverts have nothing against other people — we’re just not always mentally ready for the conversation.
+Interacting with others requires a certain mood and being “charged up” with energy.
+It means leaving our favorite place — the internal dialogue in our minds.
 Sometimes introverts have a funny way of avoiding the spotlight or escaping unnecessary conversations.
-A typical situation: You’re getting groceries, just walking around the store; everything is going smoothly, until you spy an acquaintance somewhere between the milk and yogurt.
+A typical situation: You’re getting groceries.
+Everything is going smoothly as you meander around the store.
+Then you spy an old acquaintance somewhere between the milk and the yogurt.

-If you’re an introvert, your first reaction might be to get away as fast as possible, before they spot you.
-You think: “I just came here to get groceries, not to have conversations with people.”
-So you simply change your direction and pretend you didn’t need milk.
+If you’re an introvert, your first reaction might be to get away as fast as possible, before this person spots you.
+You think: “I just came here to get groceries, not to have conversations with people!”
+So you simply change your direction and pretend that you didn’t need any milk.
 So much for tomorrow’s breakfast — but sometimes it’s a sacrifice introverts are willing to make!

-5. You avoid being alone with people you don’t know well.
+5. You avoid being alone with people who you don’t know well.

 It’s happened to all of us.
-You’re with a good friend (someone you feel truly comfortable with, which is rare for us introverts), when suddenly, your friend’s acquaintance shows up.
-First, it feels okay, and you patiently listen to their small talk, until your friend’s phone rings or they leave to go to the bathroom.
+You’re hanging out with a good friend (someone who you feel comfortable with, which is a rare occurence for us introverts), when suddenly, your friend’s acquaintance shows up.
+First, it might feel OK, as you patiently listen to their small talk and look for a way to join the conversation.
+Then your friend’s phone rings or he leaves to use the bathroom.

 Now you have to start a conversation with the other person, by moving from passive listener to active speaker — a challenge that was not at all planned!
-It might seem like a small thing, but for the introvert, it can be very awkward, as we generally need time to warm up to new people.
-I always feel so relieved when my friend is back and takes over the conversation.
+It might seem like a small thing, but for me, it can feel very awkward, as introverts generally need time to warm up to new people.
+I always feel so relieved when my friend comes back and takes over the conversation.

-I hope this shows you just how much I, like many introverts, hate the phone.
-I used to think there was something wrong with me, but now I’ve accepted that this is simply the most comfortable way for me to deal with such situations.
-There are indeed times when a call is inevitable, so I suck it up and pick up the phone — but in most cases, this trick works.
-The same thing applies to other services.
+I hope this shows you just how much I, like many introverts, hate talking on the phone.
+I used to think there was something wrong with me, but now I’ve accepted that this behavior is simply the most comfortable way for me to deal with such situations.
+There are indeed times when a call is inevitable, so I suck it up and pick up the phone — but in most cases, emailing works just fine.
+The same trick applies to other services.
 There’s almost always a way to contact a company via their website chat bot or email.
-Less stress — happier introvert!
+Less phone stress = happier introvert!

-Introverts, I believe the most important thing is to accept that our “weird” behavior is actually normal and more common than we may realize.
+Introverts, I believe the most important thing for us to do is to embrace any of our quirks that may seem weird to other people.
 You’re not “wrong” for being an introvert.
-It’s okay to save your limited energy and avoid unnecessary interactions that will drain you.
-As long as you get your job done and are conscientious of others, you should in no way feel guilty for having these reactions.
+It’s OK to save your limited energy and to avoid unnecessary interactions that will drain you.
+With that said, it’s also important for us to communicate our needs to other people, to be thoughtful about their feelings and expectations, and to get our work done.
+If you are doing these things, then you should in no way feel guilty for having some “weird” introvert moments.

 I used to feel ashamed of myself in these situations, but now I know what’s best for me, so I act accordingly.
-I’ve embraced who I am — and sometimes I even find myself laughing at my funny introvert moments.
+I have embraced who I am, and sometimes I even find myself laughing at my funny introvert moments.